melwinVincent/ionic4-star-rating/README.md

 ## Step-2

-### you have to import the StarRating in the module.ts of your parent component as follows and include in declarations and exports array
+### You have to import the StarRating in the module.ts of your parent component as follows and include in declarations and exports array

 ```